astronomer/airflow-provider-great-expectations/docs/getting-started.md

 ## Install the provider and dependencies

-1. Install the provider
+1. Install the provider.

    ```bash
    pip install airflow-provider-great-expectations
    ```
 2. (Optional) Install additional dependencies for the data sources you’ll use.
-For example, to install the optional Snowflake dependency, use the following command:
+For example, to install the optional Snowflake dependency, use the following command.

    ```bash
    pip install "airflow-provider-great-expectations[snowflake]"